Jad Hamdan

 Presentations:

-• The Riemann zeta function on short intervals is a branching random walk, Bristol Mathematical Physics Seminar (02/2025)
+• The logarithm of the Riemann zeta function on short intervals is a branching random walk, Mathematical Physics Seminar, University of Bristol (02/2025)

-• The Riemann zeta function on short intervals is a branching random walk, Oxford Probability Seminar (02/2025)
+• The logarithm of the Riemann zeta function on short intervals is a branching random walk, Probability Seminar, University of Oxford (02/2025)

 • Genus expansion in non-linear random matrix theory, XX Brunel-Bielefeld Workshop on Random Matrix Theory and Applications, Brunel University London (poster) (12/2024)